Apollo 17 lunar sample display: Fate

 The New York Times reported in 2012 that gifts of moon rocks were not well tracked or managed by NASA.
 Within the US, public gifts require legislation to be transferred, but other nations set their own laws.
 Some samples of lunar dust soil from the earlier Apollo 11 and samples from the Apollo 17 missions have been reported missing.
 Since 2005 entities and people have made concerted efforts to find the displays.
 Joseph Gutheinz, a former NASA Office of Inspector General special agent and a professor who teaches an online course at the University of Phoenix, had his students try to locate the displays.
 Robert Pearlman of collectSPACE has also tracked the displays.
-Robert Pearlman of collectSPACE has also tracked the displays.